Characterisation of individual gates using twirling circuits: Results

-Contrary to the randomised benchmarking scheme, the number of experiments required to obtain a given confidence in the characterisation is easy to estimate.
-This is because such number can be computed using Hoeffding's inequality~\cite{Hoeffding1963}.
-Now I explain how to achieve that.
-Note that each sequence fidelity \(q_i\) is the mean of a Bernoulli random variable (the distribution of clicks or no-clicks coming out of the detector) with mean \(q_i\).
-Thus, by a straightforward application of Hoeffding's inequality, to obtain an error bounded by \(\varepsilon\) with a confidence of \(\alpha\), the number of samples required is
+In contradistinction to the RB scheme, the number of experiments required to obtain a given confidence in the characterisation can be easily estimated by using Hoeffding's inequality~\cite{Hoeffding1963}.
+Note that each sequence fidelity is the mean~\(q_i\), written in Eqs.~\eqref{eq:system_of_equations}, of a Bernoulli random variable (the distribution of detection or lack of detection by the detector).
+Thus, by applying Hoeffding's inequality, we obtain the following lower~bound on the number of samples required: where \(\varepsilon\) is the error and \(\alpha\) is the confidence.

-For example, to obtain a confidence of 95\% and an error of \(1\times 10^{-3}\), the number of samples required is \(N=372220\).
-This value should be multiplied by \(4\) to consider the four \(q_i\) needed to estimate \(\eta(\mathcal{E})\).
-This finishes the presentation of my results, now I proceed to discuss my results and their implications.
+Compared to RB sample complexity, which depends on circuit depths and experiments per depth, our scheme clearly states the necessary experiments.
+In RB, sample complexity remains an ongoing research topic due to fitting procedures and non-constant fidelity variance per depth~\cite{Wallman2014,helsen22prx}.
+We include Eq.~\eqref{eq:number-samples} to highlight the fact that our scheme has a precise sample estimation, a feature currently unavailable for RB (including IB) schemes.

+\danote*{Comment on applicability}{We conclude this subsection with a comment on the applicability of our scheme.
+For more general forms of noise, that is, not only \(\noise\circ\hat{\tgate}\), our scheme can be applied.
+The only requisite is to be able to justify that the noise of \(\hat{\tgate}^{k} = \idmap\) is the same as the single operation of the gate.
+However, we foresee that the embedding of the hardware required for the gate inside an existing circuit could pose experimental challenges.} In this section, we introduced our characterisation scheme, showing how the fidelity can be estimated.
+We also explicitly calculated the sample complexity.
+In the following section, we will discuss these aspects and their implications.